onflow/cadence/docs/language.generated.md

 </span><span style="color: #000000">token.id = </span><span style="color: #09885A">23</span><span>
 </span></pre></code>

+Resources have the implicit field `let owner: PublicAccount?`.
+If the resource is currently [stored in an account](#account-storage), then the field contains the publicly accessible portion of the account.
+Otherwise the field is `nil`.

+The field&#x27;s value changes when the resource is moved from outside account storage into account storage, when it is moved from the storage of one account to the storage of another account, and when it is moved out of account storage.

+### [](#composite-data-initializer-overloading)Composite Data Initializer Overloading

+> 🚧 Status: Initializer overloading is not implemented yet.

 Initializers support overloading.
 This allows for example providing default values for certain parameters.

 <code><pre><span style="color: #008000">// Declare a structure named `Token`, which has a constant field</span><span>